openspace42/aenigma/README.md

 * **latest and most robust security by default** in addition to a built-in first-boot system-wide hardening script
 * **one touch deployment**: just clone and run the setup script on one or multiple freshly installed machines
 * features a **simple, clear, step-by-step installer** that makes sure you get everything perfect on the first run
-* always based on the **latest version of ejabberd**, a modern, scalable, and robust XMPP server [thanks to the jabber.at APT repository that allows your system to keep ejabberd up to date independently of aenigma]
+* always based on the **latest version of ejabberd**, a modern, scalable, and robust XMPP server
 * provisions **100% compliant servers** by passing all of the [2018 XEP-0387 compliance checks](https://compliance.conversations.im/about/) and therefore those performed by the Conversations client
 * natively supports **[almost] signal-level encrypted conversations** with all the required modules for **OMEMO E2EE**
 * allows you to and guides you through using your **top level domain as the xmpp domain [@domain.xyz]** while hosting the server on a subdomain [xmpp.domain.xyz] as its hostname by using SRV records [without any XMPP client UI/UX complications or TLS conflicts]